BWibo/3dcitydb-mkdocs/docs/citydb-tool/docker.md

 ### Docker preparation

 At first, we will create a network for the 3DCityDB and tools to use.
+All containers we use will be attached to that network using the `--network` option of [`docker run`](https://docs.docker.com/reference/cli/docker/container/run){target="blank"}.
+This will allow us to use container names as hostnames.

 ``` bash
 docker network create citydb-net